-Some human beings point to the #vanlife movement, or to the brand new era of documenting all our adventures—and food—on social media.
+Some human beings point to the #vanlife movement or the brand new era of documenting all our adventures and food on social media.
 Others cite the rising popularity of camping in general or the brand new crop of cool tenting cook dinner tools.

-Whatever the exact motives, one issue everybody is of the same opinion upon: we’re residing in a golden technology of camp cooking.
+Whatever the exact motives, everybody agrees: we’re residing in a golden technology of camp cooking.
 But here’s the aspect.
 That doesn’t suggest you have to get all fancy or overly complex about it, says Emma Frisch, a former climbing and backpacking manual and author of Feast with the aid of Firelight, a cookbook optimized for the outdoors.
 “If finished right, you’re playing out, having a lager, and just watching something sizzle on a grill.”
 Here are Frisch’s first-class recommendations—and some recipes—to help raise your next vehicle tenting meal.

 Prep at Home

 “You can hold matters simple at the same time as you’re at the campsite and avoid most of the cleansing in case you do your prep at domestic,” Frisch says.
 That manner slicing veggies, marinating meats, and pre-making sauces or seasonings earlier than you go away the residence.
-Front-loading those obligations now not only simplifies the cooking but additionally makes packing the cooler less complicated and more efficient.
+Front-loading those obligations now simplifies the cooking and makes packing the cooler less complicated and more efficient.

 Elevate a Campfire Classic

 You could argue that you’re not tenting in case you’re no longer eating hot dogs sooner or later all through your ride.
-Frisch up-ranges this campfire conventional by means of grilling sausages over an open hearth and topping them with homemade Pale Ale mustard.
-“Get precooked sausages so you don’t need to worry about internal temperature, and cook dinner them on sticks over an open fireplace.
+Frisch up-ranges this campfire conventional using grilling sausages over an open hearth and topping them with homemade Pale Ale mustard.
+“Get precooked sausages, so you don’t need to worry about internal temperature, and cook dinner them on sticks over an open fireplace.
 The kids like it,” Frisch says.

 Pale Ale Mustard: Soak a cup of mustard seeds (black and yellow) in Sierra Nevada Pale Ale within the fridge overnight.
 Add 2 teaspoons of salt, 2 teaspoons of allspice, and five tablespoons of honey.
 Blend thoroughly and keep in a jar.